Your ECE Journey

 - Apply to obtain your ECE certificate or diploma in early childhood education

-Graduates from an approved training program can work as an Early Childhood Educator once they apply to receive a certificate from the provincial or territorial government.
+Graduates from an approved child care training program can work as an Early Childhood Educator once they apply to receive a certificate from the provincial or territorial government.
 You can find how to apply for certification on our child care certification page.

 Educated and certified ECEs are valued professionals who go above and beyond the day to day work tasks of “looking after children”.
 With their advanced education, they understand the developmental, psychological, cognitive, social and emotional stages of children’s development.
 And they know the impact they have on a child’s outcome through these early years.
 They skillfully harness the child’s play into curiosity for science, nature, and people.
 ECEs establish a child’s foundation for learning for life – not just the early years.